Detective Chinatown: Plot

-After learning that Xiang is kidnapped by Tony, Qin and Tang confront and defeat him.
-The pair delivers Xiang to the hospital, where they witness a shootout between the police and the other three robbers.
+Returning back to Tang's apartment, they found that Xiang is being held hostage by Tony, Qin and Tang confront and defeat him and Xiang was shot by Tony during the process.
+The pair delivers Xiang to the hospital and Tang revealed to Qin that his reasoning of staying in Thailand was that during his wedding day, he witnessed his wife having an affair with the groomsman and having lost his dignity with the whole village knowing about the issue, he left China to escape the pain.
+Whilst still at the hospital, Qin and Tang witness a shootout between the police and the other three robbers and used that chaos to escape the hospital.
 Qin and Tang return to Snow's home yet again, but find that she has overdosed and is on the verge of death.
-After delivering Snow to the hospital, Qin finds the story behind the murder in Snow's journal.
-Snow was raped by Sompat, which her stepfather found out, leading him to kill Sompat.
-The gold robbery and the murder are unrelated.
+After delivering Snow to the hospital, Qin finds the story behind the murder in Snow's journal that Snow was raped by Sompat, which her stepfather found out, leading him to kill Sompat and the gold robbery and the murder are unrelated.

-After a car chase around Bangkok, Qin and Tang finally reveal to the police that the lost gold was hidden in a statue at the workshop.
+After a car chase around Bangkok, Qin and Tang lead the police back to the workshop and finally revealed to the police that the lost gold was hidden in a statue at the workshop.
 At the hospital where Snow resides, Qin and Tang convey their findings to the police in the presence of Snow and her stepfather.
 After being exposed, the stepfather is killed by Kon's car when he jumps out of the hospital window.
 Kon is subsequently promoted to deputy chief due to his prevention of the murderer's escape, to the annoyance of a severely injured Huang.

 However, Qin soon realizes that Sompat was homosexual, meaning he did not rape Snow.
 He realizes that Snow was stalked by Sompat because he suspected her of killing his missing son.
 Thus, Snow planned Sompat's murder, framed him for rape in her journal, and fabricated the evidence to get rid of both Sompat and her pervert stepfather, whom she loathed.
 Qin confronts Snow, but decides to leave her.